liquid-rocketry-illinois/RCP-Host/RCP.md

   transmitted data.
 - Packet length: The total length of the packet, not including the header byte.
 - Device: An actuator, sensor, or other component on a target that can be controlled or otherwise interfaced with
+- Interface: The method by which the host and target communicate with each other.
+For example, LoRa, USB, TCP/IP over various methods, etc.
+- Heartbeat packet: Packets sent from the host to the target.
+If consecutive heartbeats are not received by the target in the time specified, the target should initiate an emergency stop.

 ### Device Classes

 A device class is a 7 bit identifier which encodes the type of device of something.
 For example, a solenoid, a stepper motor, a sensor, etc. Device classes, combined with a device ID number, can be used to uniquely identify an individual device on a target.
 The most significant bit in a device class byte should indicate whether the packet is a read or write operation.

 The so far defined device classes are as follows:

 - 0x00: Test State (not a physical device, but a device class for interfacing with the current state of a test)
 - 0x01: Solenoid
 - 0x02: Stepper Motor